Skip to content

 Parameter Description Data Type Required Default

---max-lvol Max logical volume per storage node integer True -
+--max-lvol The max logical volume per storage node. integer True -

---nodes-per-socket number of each node to be added per each socket. integer False 1
+--nodes-per-socket The number of each node to be added per each socket.
+Default: 1. integer False 1

 --sockets-to-use System socket to use when adding storage nodes.
 Comma-separated list: e.g. 0,1 string False 0